lasik surgeons

 Eye Surgeons On Top

-The change in the oxygen levels, atmospheric pressures, extreme cold, and other factors may cause fluctuation in visual acuity in patients who have had conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, and RK, however a recent climb of Mt.
+The change in the oxygen levels, atmospheric pressures, extreme cold, and other factors may cause fluctuation in visual acuity in patients who have had conventional or custom wavefront Lasik, Bladeless Lasik, PRK, LASEK, Epi-Lasik, and RK, however a climb of Mt.
 Everest organized by ophthalmologists Geoff Tabin MD and Jason Dimming MD, who are also mountaineers, shows that long exposure to elements at high altitudes with Lasik is not significantly more problematic than for climbers without refractive surgery.
 Dr. Tabin's climb is one of the few studies to look at the effects of hypobaric hypoxia on the cornea following Lasik and the only one examining the phenomenon at such altitude.

 Five of the six climbers reported no subjective visual changes at up 26,400ft.
 One team member reported some blurring of vision above 16,000ft and two climbers reported similar problems above 27,000ft.